ZekariasBehailu/ZekariasBehailu/README.md

 - 👋 Hi, I’m @ZekariasBehailu
 - 👀 I’m interested in all things TECH
 - 🌱 I’m currently learning software engineering @ ALX
-- 💞️ I’m looking to collaborate on any python apps, AI apps, JS web apps
+- 💞️ I’m looking to collaborate on any python, C or JS apps
 - 📫 You can reach me @ zekarias.behailu@gmail.com

 <!---